 - Monitoring your credit report to detect suspicious activity and dispute inaccurate items

-You can also build your business credit by taking steps such as:
+You also can build your business credit by taking steps such as these:

-- Keeping your business and personal credit accounts separate
+- Keep your business and personal credit accounts separate

-- Following good accounting practices to avoid cash-flow crunches
+- Follow good accounting practices to avoid cash-flow crunches

-- Applying for secured business credit cards or loans
+- Apply for secured business credit cards or loans

-You can improve your FICO SBSS score by taking steps to improve your personal credit rating, such as keeping low balances and paying bills on time, as well as by working to build your business credit history, through steps such as using a business credit card.
-Pursuing these strategies can help ensure that credit is available when your business needs it to accelerate your start-up progress, to cover your bills in a cash crunch or to invest in expansion as your business grows.
+Your FICO SBSS score can be a window or a hurdle in your pursuit of financing.
+Look to improve your FICO SBSS score by taking steps to improve your personal credit rating, such as keeping low balances and paying bills on time, as well as by working to build your business credit history.